-- Codeine is potentially addictive and may be sought out by drug misusers.
+Codeine is potentially addictive and may be sought out by drug misusers.
 Do not overuse Tylenol With Codeine.
 Tolerance can also develop to codeine's analgesic effect and codeine may no longer work at the prescribed dosage.
 Products containing codeine have also been misused and may be sought out by drug users.

-- Rarely, serious, life-threatening, breathing problems may occur (attributable to the codeine component.
-Risk is increased with higher dosages).
+	- Rarely, serious, life-threatening, breathing problems may occur (attributable to the codeine component; the risk is increased with higher dosages).
 Children are more at risk of breathing problems associated with Tylenol With Codeine, especially those who are ultra-rapid metabolizers.

 	- People who are ultra-fast metabolizers of codeine through CYP2D6 may be at risk of morphine toxicity.
 Babies exposed to breast milk of rapid codeine metabolizers who are taking Tylenol With Codeine are also at risk of morphine toxicity which may be fatal or life-threatening; symptoms include increased sleepiness, difficulty breastfeeding, breathing difficulties, or floppiness - seek urgent medical help if you notice these signs.
 Avoid taking Tylenol With Codeine if you are breastfeeding or pregnant.

 	- Keep out of reach of children because accidental ingestion may result in a fatal overdose of Tylenol With Codeine.
 Babies who have been exposed to Tylenol With Codeine in the womb may experience neonatal opioid withdrawal syndrome when born.
 Monitor and treat accordingly.

-- Tylenol With Codeine may interact with a number of drugs that are metabolized through the same liver enzymes CYP3A4 or CYP2D6.
+	- Tylenol With Codeine may interact with several medications that are metabolized through the same liver enzymes CYP3A4 or CYP2D6.
 Profound sedation, breathing difficulties, and other adverse effects may result if benzodiazepines or similar drugs are given at the same time as codeine.

 	Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 	- May be taken with or without food.

 	- Short-term use only (typically three days unless your doctor has told you to take for longer).
 Not recommended for long-term use.